Find out more about our commitment to safety.

 Where do I have to get my temperature taken?

-Temperature scanning stations will be located upon your entry at either our 20th Street entrance for Special Needs and Stroller access as well as Franklin Hall.
+Temperature scanning stations will be located upon your entry at either our 20th Street entrance for Special Needs and Stroller access as well as in the Atriuml.
 These machines do not record any data to maintain privacy.

 What will happen if a guest has a high temperature?